I recently had a very interesting meeting with Khaled – a Palestinian-Syrian asylum seeker living in Málaga.

 The intention of the revolution was not to overthrow the system but just to make major economic political reforms and it started first in Daraa […] What happened is because of the level of control of the system and using the security system to control every small detail in people’s lives.

-When the parents went to […] bring them back, the security officials said “we are not going to give you your kids back, bring us your wives […] then we will give you your kids again”.
+When the parents went to […] bring them back, the security officials said: “We are not going to give you your kids back, bring us your wives […] then we will give you your kids again”.

-Yet what people may not be aware of is that before the Arab Spring and the Jasmine Revolution in Tunisia, there as the Rabi’a Damasq – the Damascus Spring:
+Yet what people may not be aware of is that before the Arab Spring and the Jasmine Revolution in Tunisia, there was the Rabi’a Damasq – the Damascus Spring:

 In 1988/89 there was a left wing party started to develop and I was part of it.
 It was a communist party but it was also oppressed by the regime – a lot of people were killed.

 A family member of mine was kidnapped 30 years ago.
 He disappeared.
 We know nothing about him up to now.
 This is in the time of Hafez Al Assad- the father of Bashar.
-When Bashar came into the system he was so young – he changed the constitution to suit his political ambitions.
-At that time there was a political uprising – the Rabi’a Damasq […]

 People protested against Bashar Al Assad because the way he took the regime was illegitimate – it was not constitutional. […] Bashar […] waited until it calmed down then he kidnapped most of the people – the leaders of that movement against him.

 It got to the level that you couldn’t breathe without his consent.”
-This small family – in effect a “gang” – were “taking control over everything.”
+This small family – in effect a “gang” – were “taking control over everything.

 We’ve all heard the expression: “It’s not what you know, it’s who you know”- well all the more here.
 Khaled informed me about a sculpting competition in Damascus which he participated in.

 We all saw how quickly such reforms led in to a full scale war.
 As the Syrians took the opportunity of the Arab Spring to start their own reforms, I asked Khaled if he believes whether the war would have started had there not have been an Arab Spring elsewhere:

-ISIS and Islamic extremism
+ISIS and Islamic extremism: Syria’s story

 Khaled assures me that the revolution was purely political, social and economic but later exploited by Islamic extremists.
 What started as a legitimate movement later became an “extremist movement”.

 There is still a legitimate position but nobody cares about it and all that we see in the media are the extremist groups and now anything to do with such positions is labelled as extremism.